What we learned at B2B Marketing Expo 2017!

 In a fantastic seminar from Elliot Maidenberg, Managing Director at JIN, he highlighted how in 2017 84% of B2B marketers plan on incorporating influencer marketing to their strategies in the next 12 months.

-Since 47% of online users are installing ad blockers we neeed alternative marketing methods to reach our target audiences.
+Since 47% of online users are installing ad blockers we need alternative marketing methods to reach our target audiences.

 So, with Brits spending two hours per day browsing social media and engaging with content, we need to understand how to best work with influencers and use their audiences for marketing.

-If you are unsure on how influencer marketing can work best for you, here’s a snapshot of the need-to-know information.
+If you are unsure about how influencer marketing can work best for you, here’s a snapshot of the need-to-know information.

 DEFINITION: Influencers in the digital age are anyone who can affect the sales cycle